4kind/beetsplug-funkwhaleupdate/README.md

 # beetsplug-funkwahleupdate
-This Beets Plugin imports/refreshes items in Funkwhle that are imported by deezer.
+This Beets Plugin imports/refreshes items in Funkwhle that are imported by beets.

 ## Current features:
 * create/update albums/items when `beets import` is executed